Debt Relief and Your Credit Score in Canada

 • Debt stress is affecting your sleep, health or relationships — the non-financial sign people ignore longest.

-One or two of these is a budgeting problem; three or more usually means a structured option will cost you less than another year of minimum payments.
+One or two of these is a budgeting problem; three or more usually means a structured debt relief option will cost you less than another year of minimum payments.

 Debt Relief Mistakes to Avoid